Mim, Ahafo: History & People

 Mim, Ahafo is part of Asante.
 "Mim" is a Twi term for palm trees.
 Ahafo is a Twi term for hunters.

 The land which Ahafo people occupy today, originally belonged to the Aowin people whose Chief was Abirimoro Akwojan.

 Sometime in the eighteenth century, Asantehene Osei TuTu I was shot and killed by the people of Akyem while he was crossing River Pra on a canoe.

 Asantehene Opoku Ware I who succeeded Osei TuTu I decided to avenge the death of his predecessor.
 Whiles Asantehene Opoku Ware I was at war front in Akyem, terrible news of Abirimoro's invasion of Kumasi reached him at the battlefield in Akyem.

 Opoku Ware I dispatched Akyempimhene Owusu Afriyie and Bantamahene Amankwaa Tia to pursue Abirimoro and his invaders.
 The Akyempimhene accepted the request but he deputed his younger brother Hiahene Sabin, Nyanahinhene, Nkwaie-paninhene and Buaso Odikro to pursue Abirimoro and his warriors.

 Bantamahene Amankwaa Tia also dispatched some chiefs and Brefo Apau also joined the chiefs with his own warriors to pursue Abirimoro and his warriors who had run away with a sister of the Asantehene and other precious properties they had looted.

-The warriors chased Abirimoro and his forces from Ahafo lands and pursued them across the Tano and Bia Rivers to as far as the bank of River Manza in what is now La Cote D'Ivoire.
+The warriors chased Abirimoro and his forces from Ahafo lands and pursued them across the Tano and Bia Rivers to as far as the bank of River Manza in what is now La Côte d'Ivoire.
 The Abirimoro war lasted three years.

 Asantehene Opoku Ware I presented the newly conquered territory (Ahafo lands) to the chiefs as a gift.
 Each of the chiefs was asked to take care of or control the area he had conquered.

 Brefo Apau and his warriors were after the victory gifted Mim, Goaso, Hwidiem, Achrensua, Kenyasi, Ayomso lands.
 Brefo Apau was giving a stool as Akwaboahene by the Asantehene.
 The Twi term Akwaboahene means "having gone to help the chiefs in the war".

-The Brefo Apaun and his warriors established their outpost in a section of the forest to spy on enemy incursions.
+The Brefo Apau and his warriors established their outpost in a section of the forest to spy on enemy incursions.
 Their outpost was in a place which was full of palm trees.
 They used the branches of the palm trees for shelter and referred to the area as Mem or Mim which is a Twi term for palm trees.

 Mim was the first town established by the warriors and it became the capital of the Akwaboah stool land with Goaso, Kenyasi, Achrensua, Hwidiem lands placed under the control of Mim Chief.

+Nana Appiah Kusi Brempong became the first Paramount Chief of Mim.
+He is still remembered for his visionary leadership of the Mim traditional Area.